Nerwyn/android-tv-card/README.md

 Because we do not have a way to retrieve the currently on screen text of most media platforms, the dialog and platform text may become out of sync if a message gets dropped due to a network issue, you attempt to erase more than one character at a time, you try to modify the middle of the entered text, or if you prematurely close the dialog window.
 The keyboard dialog will attempt to prevent you from doing things that would cause this, but please remember that if you make a mistake you have to backspace all the way to the incorrect character from the end of your input text one character at at a time.
 In my testing the dialog always kept in sync with the platform text unless I attempted to delete more than one character.
 This does not apply to Kodi, which sets the text field to the entire dialog text every time it's action is called.

-ADB can be slow and you may notice some delay in what you type and what appears on your Android or Fire TV device.
+ADB can be slow and you may notice some delay in what you type and what appears on your Android TV, Sony BRAVIA, or Fire TV device.
 Make sure to use the newer ADB integration remote entity for a faster typing experience.

 #### Textbox - Bulk Text Entry